-The Office features some excellent Halloween episodes which will be on Netflix for at least another year.
-Here’s every single Halloween episode on Netflix including links so you can get straight into watching them.
+The Office features some of the best Halloween episodes of all time but this will be your last chance to watch them on Netflix in 2020.
+Here’s every single Halloween episode from The Office on Netflix including links so you can get straight into watching them.

 This will be the penultimate time you can binge through all of the Halloween episodes of The Office, at least on Netflix.
 The series will remain on the service throughout 2020 before being removed in January 2021.